DataDog/documentation/content/en/security/cloud_security_management/setup/_index.md

 - [Enabling Cloud Security Management for Cloud Accounts][2]
 - [Enabling Cloud Security Management on the Agent][1]
-- [Enabling Cloud Security Management for Serverless][7]
+- [AWS Fargate Configuration Guide for Datadog Security][7]
 - [Enabling Source Code Integrations for IAC Remediation][8]
 - [Setting up CSM Agentless Scanning][4]

 ### Cloud accounts

-**Available for**: Threat Detection &#124; Host Vulnerability Management 	&#124; Container Vulnerability Management
+**Available for**: Compliance Scanning

-To enable resource scanning for your cloud accounts, you must first set up the integration and then enable CSM for each AWS account, Azure subscription, or Google Cloud project.
-For detailed instructions, see [Enable Cloud Security Management for Cloud Accounts][2].
+To enable resource scanning for your cloud accounts, set up the AWS, Azure, or Google Cloud integration, and then enable CSM for each AWS account, Azure subscription, or Google Cloud project.
+For detailed instructions, see [Enabling Cloud Security Management for Cloud Accounts][2].

 ### Hosts and containers

-**Available for**: Compliance Scanning
+**Available for**: Threat Detection &#124; Host Vulnerability Management 	&#124; Container Vulnerability Management

 Select your infrastructure type for detailed instructions on how to enable CSM on hosts and containers.